Remains of two Japanese climbers on Matterhorn identified after 45 years

 GENEVA The remains of two young Japanese climbers missing on the Matterhorn mountain since a 1970 snow storm in the Swiss Alps have been identified through DNA testing of their relatives, police said on Thursday.

-Human bones spotted by a climber last September on a shrinking glacier at an altitude of 2,800 meters were sent to the medical examiner for identification, cantonal (state) police in the Valais said.
+Human bones spotted by a climber last September on a shrinking glacier at an altitude of 2,800 metres were sent to the medical examiner for identification, cantonal (state) police in the Valais said.

 The two men disappeared on the famed peak above Zermatt almost exactly 45 years ago, on Aug.
 18, 1970, but rescue teams at the time failed to find them, the police said in a statement.